pjr/brassy-net/_drafts/decision-making-and-cutting-the-baby-in-half.md

 Decisions that aren't reversible - the metaphorical ['cutting the baby in half'](https://en.wikipedia.org/wiki/Judgment_of_Solomon#.22Splitting_the_baby.22)
-- and have high impact should be given more consideration.
+- and have high impact may need to be given more consideration.

 Hiring?
 Not easily reversible.
 Architecture choice?
 Not easily reversible.